Check if you need a certificate to export food, drink and agricultural products, and what you'll need to do in a no-deal Brexit.

 Return the completed form to your local APHA office.

-Your plants will be tested.
-If they pass, you’ll get your certificate in 7 days.
+If your plants pass testing, you’ll get your certificate in 7 days.

 You can contact APHA to check whether you: